aleph2c/miros/doc/glossary.rst

       A parent state is a relative term.
 For a state to have a parent state it must be incircled by that parent state in a Hierarchical State Machine.

+   Superstate
+      A parent state.

+   Substate
+      A child state.

    Child State
       A child state is a relative term.
 For a state to be a child state of another state it must be within that other state's boundary.